qms95/nlp-processor/notes.md

       etc.

 Syntax aware generate is actually pretty bad.
 I think it forces it to be too random.
-The POS tagging is too error prone an
+The POS tagging is too error prone and fine-